ART GALLERY

 Artist Statement

-Artist Kristin Aplin talks about her show “Branching Out…On A Limb” at the Nevada City Winery Gallery.
+Artist Paul Honatke talks about his show “Salad Days” at the Nevada City Winery Gallery.

 About the Artist